Portugal with Michael Portillo: release date, locations, episode guide and everything you need to know

 As well as sampling some of the city’s famous port, Michael also helps to fix an aging port barrel, braves a wet shave in a soap and perfume boutique and handmakes a brush.
 He also visits enchanting hidden neighborhoods and explores monuments such as the former stock exchange building, the Palacio da Bolsa, which has walls covered in gold.
 "For many Porto is flyover territory as they head for the beaches in the south but many are discovering it’s a top notch city break," he says.
 "This city of pride and grit as well as vistas and gastronomy ensnares you, and I’m a willing captive."

-Please do check back for more episode information.
-We'll be adding as the series progresses.
+Please check back as we'll be adding as the series progresses.

 Is there a trailer?